brown-band/website/pages/scripts/2016-2017/fall/columbia.md

 :::

 We know you have the cream of the crop of statues from which to choose!
-Watch now as the Band ghost"busts" a move.
+Watch now as the Band ghost“busts” a move.

 :sd[Band forms a statue and plays Ghostbusters.]

 We recently learned that Columbia University suspended its football program in 1906 due to a rise in serious injuries and deaths from collegiate football.
-Deeming the sport "too violent," Columbia’s President Nicolas Butler rightly decided that the least violent time to resume the sport would be...
+Deeming the sport “too violent,” Columbia’s President Nicolas Butler rightly decided that the least violent time to resume the sport would be...
 1915.
 Of course, the most peaceful time in world history!
-President Butler also called football an "academic nuisance," which would explain why Columbia never really re-formed its football team - just ask their opponents between 1983 and 1988!
-Watch now as the Band B-lieves in you and plays "Be Bruno and Be Brown."
+President Butler also called football an “academic nuisance,” which would explain why Columbia never really re-formed its football team - just ask their opponents between 1983 and 1988!
+Watch now as the Band B-lieves in you and plays “Be Bruno and Be Brown.”

 :sd[Band forms a B and plays For Bruno and For Brown.]